artsy/artsy.github.io/_posts/2017-04-30-React-Native-for-iOS-devs.markdown

 In UIKit-world you would:

--   Create a `UIViewController` which makes the API request on its `viewDidLoad`
+-   Create a `UIViewController` subclass, which makes the API request on its `viewDidLoad`
--   While the request is sent you present a set of views for loading
+-   While the request is sent you present a set of views during loading
--   When the API request has returned you remove the loading screen
+-   When the API request has returned, you convert the data into native model objects, remove the loading screen
--   You take the data from the request and create a view hierarchy then present that
+-   You then create a new view heirarchy for your model, and pass down attributes of the model to those views

 In React you would:

--   Create a component which makes the API request on its `onMount`
+-   Create a `React.Component` subclass, which makes the API request on its `onMount`
--   While the request is sent you render another component for showing loading
+-   While the request is sent you render a set of components during loading
--   The results come back and you change your "state" on the main component with the API request
+-   When the API request has returned, you change your "state" on the main component with the API request's JSON
 -   The state change re-runs your render method, which passes the API "state" down to the component for your page

 They are conceptually very similar.
 React does two key things differently: Handle "state" changes on any component, and handle view creation/addition and removal.